-7.1 Consecutive translation
+7.1 Interpreter

-If consecutive translation is required on site, the Skills/Compétences Canada Provincial/Territorial offices must advise Skills/Compétences Canada National Secretariat a minimum of 1 month prior to the competition or this service might not be guaranteed.
+If a competitor requires the help of an interpreter once onsite during the competition, the Skills/Compétences Canada Provincial/Territorial offices must advise Skills/Compétences Canada National Secretariat a minimum of 1 month prior to the competition or this service might not be guaranteed.

-7.2 Tie
+7.2 Ties

-Ties in individual tournament games are allowed
+Ties in individual tournament games are allowed.